SEARCH Assessment Process

 In Force Procedures

 After passing the assessment centre, some forces may call you back for what we term an “in force” interview.
+(Some forces do this BEFORE you do your assessment).
 We cover this on our day long preparation course as well.